Shop.HalifaxTrails.ca: New Photo Prints & Accessories.

 The falls are beautiful, not just the water and the river, but the entire surroundings are quite majestic.
 The water volume can change drastically according to the weather and season, so it’s likely to look different each time you visit.
 The area is very photogenic and the falls are an ideal subject to practice your photography skills.

 Aside from the falls, there is plenty more to explore in this area (all unmarked).
-The area is also one of the few local areas old-growth stands of old spruce, hemlock, maple, birch and pine trees which reflect what our Acadian forest should look like had we not destroyed most of it.
+The area is also one of the few local areas with #old-growth stands of old spruce, hemlock, maple, birch, and pine trees which reflect what our Acadian forest should look like had we not destroyed most of it.

 Near the falls there are also remains of an old dam, sawmills and lumber camps which reveal the area’s busy history.
 I’ve only begun to scratch the surface of this area, but Pockwock Falls was a great introduction.